 - Unspecified (IBS-U)

-The Best Way to Treat IBS
+How to Treat IBS

 While there are a variety of alternative treatments out there like hypnotherapy and cognitive behavioral therapy, those treatments come with varying levels of research-backed success.